worreaud000/DigitalArt/aboutopart.md

 ### A Few Artists

 ##### Philip Taafe
 Philip was born in 1955 in Elizabeth, New Jersey.
 He has quite a few Op Art pieces.
 Eros and Psyche¹ and Pine Columns² are examples of this.
-Both use bright and contrasting colors, patterns, and
+Both use bright and contrasting colors, patterns, and warm colors.
+I think his work is nice, if but not my favorite, and I can't exactly explain why.

 Eros and Psyche¹                                                  Pine Columns²